nyurik/generator-module-boilerplate/README.md

 <small>+ Invisible contract which states that you will use [gitmoji](https://gitmoji.carloscuesta.me/) for commits 🤘 (just kidding, but you should)</small>

+You should probably enable [greenkeeper](https://greenkeeper.io/) (keeps your dependencies up to date)

 ## Getting Started

 ### Dependencies